Get insider access

 Audio-Technica ATH-M50xBT2 Wireless

-The Philips Fidelio X2HR are better headphones for neutral sound than the Audio-Technica ATH-M50x.
-The Philips are open-back headphones with a more comfortable fit, a more neutral and accurate sound profile, and a significantly better passive soundstage performance.
-However, the Audio-Technica are still a suitable choice if you prefer a closed-back design that's better-built.
+The Sennheiser HD 560S are better headphones if you want an open and spacious soundstage than the Audio-Technica ATH-M50x.
+The Sennheiser are open-back headphones that are more comfortable, have a more neutral and accurate sound profile, and a significantly better passive soundstage performance.
+However, the Audio-Technica are closed-back headphones that are better built and more versatile if you need headphones that don't leak sound and isolate well.

 Audio-Technica ATH-M50xBT